ethercrab-rs/latency-data/README.md

 Tests would basically be _n_ PDI tasks with nothing like thread prio or ethtool set.

 Probably one, 2, 10 tasks.

+## Raspberry Pi 4

+I don't have a 5 unfortunately, but either way it would be cool to see how good we can get the rPi for use in smaller setups.